Jacksonmativo/SiteOrigin-Checker/README.md

 ## 🎯 Overview

 **SiteOrigin Checker** helps users make informed decisions about website trustworthiness by automatically evaluating search results and displaying color-coded trust indicators.
-The extension analyzes domain registration history and SSL certificate validity to provide a comprehensive authenticity score.
+The extension analyzes domain registration history, SSL certificate validity, encryption strength, and DNS configuration to provide a comprehensive authenticity score.

 ### Key Benefits

+- **Comprehensive Security Analysis**: Evaluates 4 key security dimensions
 - **Instant Trust Assessment**: See trust scores at a glance while browsing search results
-- **Detailed Reports**: Access comprehensive domain and SSL information with one click
+- **Detailed Reports**: Access comprehensive domain, SSL, cipher, and DNS information with one click
 - **Privacy-Focused**: Only analyzes URLs you visit; no browsing history is stored
 - **Free & Open Source**: No subscriptions, no hidden costs